menandmice/micetro_docs/guides/implementation/generic_dns_controller.rst

 Generic DNS Server Controller
 =============================

-The Men&Mice Suite solution manages DNS servers.
+Micetro by Men&Mice manages DNS servers.
 Native ISC BIND DNS and Windows DNS is supported.
-As a result of an increase in other DNS servers showing up in production environments, as well as DNS offered as a service by Cloud providers, from Version 6.7 of the Men&Mice Suite, new functions have been added to the DNS Server Controller.
-This makes the Controller much more flexible and enables the Men&Mice Suite to communicate with such new DNS server types.
+As a result of an increase in other DNS servers showing up in production environments, as well as DNS offered as a service by Cloud providers, from Version 6.7 of Micetro, new functions have been added to the DNS Server Controller.
+This makes the Controller much more flexible and enables Micetro to communicate with such new DNS server types.

 How to install and configure the Generic DNS Server Controller: